Tom Wills: Riot and expulsion

 Wills made a vow over Horatio's grave to remain on Cullin-la-ringo and make it "the pride of Queensland"—words that, according to de Moore, "enshrined and imprisoned" Tom as the new head of the family.
-He began to rebuild the station pending the arrival of his uncle-in-law, William Roope, who took control of Cullin-la-ringo in December 1861, but soon left due to Wills' "exceedingly ill" treatment of him.
+He began to rebuild the station pending the arrival of his uncle-in-law, William Roope, who took control of Cullin-la-ringo in December 1861, but soon left due to Wills's "exceedingly ill" treatment of him.
 Hypervigilant, Wills slept only three hours a night with a rifle within reach and watched for signs of another Aboriginal attack.
 Bushrangers and wildlife also posed threats, and for several weeks "sandy blight" left him half-blind.
 Short of station hands, he at times led the solitary life of a shepherd.
 "There is no one up here to love old Tom but the gum trees and the little lambs", he wrote to his mother.

 He went to Sydney in January 1863 to captain Victoria against New South Wales on the Domain.
-A run out dispute led to Wills' decision to abandon play.
+A run out dispute led to Wills's decision to abandon play.
 A crowd riot ensued, with the "cabbage tree mob" stoning and beating the Victorians with sticks; Wills received a "severe blow" in the face from a stone before escaping the ground with his men under police escort.
 Despite this, and with only a nine-man batting order due to William Greaves and George Marshall having fled the city, Wills agreed to resume play the next day.
 He took 8 wickets and top scored in both innings (25* and 17*), but it was not enough to secure victory.
 The Melbourne media castigated Wills for allowing the game to resume, and Sydneysiders called him a turncoat for reneging on an earlier promise to play for New South Wales.
 He denied all accusations and wrote in an angry letter to The Sydney Herald: "I for one do not think that Victoria will ever send an Eleven up here again."
 Back in Victoria, he became engaged to Julie Anderson, a squatter's daughter.
 He seems to have done so to meet familial expectations.
 Even so, he was chided by his siblings for prioritising cricket over courtship.
 In May, as his mother grew concerned over his neglect of Cullin-la-ringo, Wills extended his sojourn south to play football in Geelong.